 The distance from the baseline at 1 kcal/mol acts as a useful measure to compare both the performance of each approach against one another as well as between the two different drugs.
-At the 1 kcal/mol margin, it is worth noting that the Random Forest model is closest in performance to the baseline classifier (Supp.
-Table 1), indicating that it performed relatively worse than the other methods as a classification tool compared to a statistical baseline.
-The larger number of false positives (mutations that computationally are not predicted to reduce the affinity but experimentally do) indicates that the Random Forest model was over-assigning resistant/sensitizing classifications.
+At the 1 kcal/mol margin, it is worth noting that the Random Forest model is closest in performance to the baseline classifier (Table S1), indicating that it performed relatively worse than the other methods as a classification tool compared to a statistical baseline.
+The larger number of false positives (mutations that computationally are not predicted to reduce the affinity but experimentally do) indicates that the Random Forest model was overassigning resistant/sensitizing classifications.
 Consistent with RMSE metrics, we find that imatinib is much harder to classify relative to baseline than dasatinib for many of the tools, with each approach having a much greater distance to baseline when classifying dasatinib than imatinib.
 Our Random Forest model is particularly bad at classifying imatinib mutations relative to dasatinib, with its overall performance being worse than the physics based alchemical method.
+While Random Forest and Rosetta-based predictions demonstrate similar performance to alchemical methods, with only a slightly worse performance as indicated by the increased number of false positives, it is worth noting that these are cheaper to run computationally by orders of magnitude.47,120 Historically, Alchemical methods are computationally expensive models, with sufficient sampling requiring orders of magnitude more computational time than Rosetta.
+Meanwhile Rosetta and Random Forest models can scan across multiple predictions in much smaller time.
+Random Forest models, in particular, are well suited for rapid prediction of mutational impact and can be deployed in a few lines of python code on commodity hardware once training is complete.
+Given their similar performance to physics-based methods, data driven methods like Random Forest models may be well suited to rapidly pare down candidate mutations proximal to the inhibitor for extended study.

-Taken together, these results highlight the capacity of the employed computational methods to act prospectively as classifiers within an average accuracy of 0.81 for resistant or sensitizing mutations (Supp.
-Table 1).
+Taken together, these results highlight the capacity of the employed computational methods to act prospectively as classifiers within an average accuracy of 0.81 for resistant or sensitizing mutations (Table S1).
 Modern computational approaches act as useful classifiers for sorting clinically observed mutations into useful, potentially actionable categories.
 These approaches appeared very similar to one another using RMSE and correlative measures, with no clear indicator of relative performance.
-Precision-recall curves, the area underneath them, and comparing relative to a baseline classifier allows us to better compare between methods and across inhibitors to identify improvements in performances and challenging drugs/mutations that may require further analysis.
-However, the above findings highlight that it is necessary to analyze datasets and prospective predictions analysis beyond using summary statistics and correlative measures when evaluating benchmarks.
+We can compare methods across multiple inhibitors, identifying performance improvements as well as points of failure.
+This comparison is achieved through the use of precision-recall curves, computing the area underneath precision recall curves (AUPRC), and comparing each method to a baseline classifier.
+Critically, our assessments using Precision-Recall curves highlight the importance of analyzing prospective predictions beyond computing summary statistics and correlative measurements, as these ensemble findings may hide key differences.